 This is done under a special family reunification category also referred to as “Priority 3.”
 Other members of your previous households (whether or not they are related to you) could also qualify as family members in rare circumstances if you shared the same resources when you lived together, and if they can demonstrate “exceptional and compelling humanitarian circumstances” (for example, they are in dire need of aid).

-Also unlike Form I-730, Priority 3 may require that you and your family member (if you claim a blood relationship) obtain DNA testing.
+Also unlike Form I-730, Priority 3 might require that you and your family member (if you claim a blood relationship) obtain DNA testing.
 This would be paid for by you or your relative.
-(This fairly new requirement was added after a lot of fraud was committed by applicants to this program — so much that it had to be suspended for years.)
+(This requirement was added after a lot of fraud was committed by applicants to this program—so much that it had to be suspended for years.)

 In any event, to gain access to Priority 3, your family member would need you to begin the process by filing an AOR with a local branch of one of the few nongovernmental agencies allowed to process the document for the U.S. State Department.
-(For a list of agencies, see the “National Resettlement Agencies” page of the USA for UNHCR website.)
+(For a list of agencies, see the U.S. Resettlement Partners page of the UNHCR website.)

 Form I-130 allows green-card holders to petition for not only their spouse and unmarried children under 21, but also their unmarried sons and daughters over age 21).